 Narooma is a town in on the far south coast of NSW.
-The town is on the Princes Highway, 347 km from Sydney (5 hours’ drive) and 217km from Canberra (3 hours’ drive).
+The town is on the Princes Highway, 350 km from Sydney (5 hour drive) and 220 km from Canberra (3 hour drive).

-Regional Express (Rex airlines) offers daily flights to Moruya Airport (located in the centre of Eurobodalla on the coast) from Sydney.
+Moruya Airport (50 min drive from Narooma) is serviced by Regional Express (REX) offering daily flights to and from Sydney.
 Flights from Melbourne (via Merimbula) operate Monday to Saturday.

 There are a number of coach companies offering daily services to the Eurobodalla Coast from Sydney, Canberra and Melbourne.